Wednesday, April 3, 2013

 #2 - no sound

-While Intel Azalia HD sound card worked nice on first boot, consequent boots were without any audio while the audio mixer button was still showing active.
+While Intel Azalia HD sound card worked nice on first boot, consequent boots were without any sound while the audio mixer button was still showing active.

 Permanent fix for this annoyance is to put: